bramley/phplist-plugin-common/README.md

 # Common Plugin #

 ## Description ##

 This plugin provides support classes required by my other plugins.
 It also provides three pages which are added to the Config menu

 * display the output of the phpinfo() function
 * display the config.php file (user id and passwords are removed)
 * display the contents of the php session

+The plugin also provides an option to inline CSS styles when phplist sends campaign emails.

 The plugin is now included in phplist so you should not normally need to install the plugin yourself.
 However when installing or upgrading another plugin ensure that you upgrade to the latest CommonPlugin as well.